guillesotelo/down-detector/readme.md

 a2enmod is an acronym for “Apache2 enable module.”
 Running this command will list all modules that are available to be enabled.
 Next, we are prompted to enter the name of a module that we’d like to enable.
-We enter *proxy* at the prompt to enable the proxy module:
+We enter the proxy at the prompt to enable the proxy module:

 ```bash
 # Which module(s) do you want to enable (wildcards ok)?